-Fortunately, there are a few easy tricks and advice you can follow to improve the texture and look of your hair – without an expensive trip to the salon.
+Fortunately, you can follow a few easy tricks and advice to improve the texture and look of your hair – without an expensive trip to the salon.

 Gray, white and silver hair can still be visibly healthy and will most likely respond well to the usual hair-hydrating methods and products.
 But healthy eating, nutritional factors, and lifestyle also play a huge part in hair health.
 The same hormonal and genetic changes that cause your hair to turn gray in the first place will also cause the oil-producing glands to work less effectively.
 So, gray hair can become frizzy, wiry, brittle, and dry.

 Tip 1: Avoid Using Too Many Hair Styling Products

 If you love using mousse, gel, and hairsprays when you are styling your hair, there are other alternatives to consider when your hair has started to turn gray.
 These products contain alcohol and even though they are effective to keep your style in place, they will also dry your hair out.
 These products also produce a “matte finish”, which means that your natural shine will fade away.